status-im/nim-chronos/docs/src/tutorials/uptimemon/chapter2.md

 We want Chronos to start all the requests at the same time and each other's result as soon as it's available.

-To achive that, we will:
+To achieve that, we will:

 1. Introduce a new async function that will schedule the checks.
 We can't do that outside if a function because async calls are allowed only in async functions.
 2. Create one HTTP session for all requests instead of creting a new session for each request.
 3. Store all `Future`s that correspond to pending HTTP requests and await them all at once with Chronos's [`allFutures`](/api/chronos/internal/asyncfutures.html#allFutures,varargs[Future[T]]) helper.